 i) power – being able to charge/use our phones and computers

-ii) strong cellular coverage – to stay connected via our WIFI hotspots and phones (see How Technology Keeps us Mobile).
+ii) strong cellular coverage – to stay connected via our WIFI hotspots and phones (see How Technology Keeps us Mobile for our original set up).
+Or check out our most recent post on the what we use now for our Best RV Internet solution here.

 iii) water – of course!